satria-mitra/satria-mitra/README.md

 # 💫 About Me:
-Coming from Indonesia, searching his life meaning in London through developing and prototyping toys in IoT
+Searching life meaning in London through developing and prototyping toys in IoT

 ## 🌐 Socials: